-Your little one won't always need medication if he has the flu.
+Your little one won't always need medication if they have the flu.
 For example, Asta says you don't need to treat a light fever if your child is feeling alright.
-For severe aches and pains -- or a fever over 102 F that makes him uncomfortable -- over-the-counter drugs can help.
+For severe aches and pains -- or a fever over 102 F that makes them uncomfortable -- over-the-counter drugs can help.
 Just make sure to use them carefully.

 You can give acetaminophen to children 2 years and older.
 For kids under 2, ask a doctor for the correct dose.
 Children 6 months or older can take ibuprofen.

-Never give a child aspirin, because it raises his risk of a serious condition called Reye’s syndrome.
+Never give a child aspirin, because it raises their risk of a serious condition called Reye’s syndrome.

 Give the right amount.
 Only buy medications that are specially made for kids in your child's age group.
 Measure the dose carefully in a well-lit room.
 Use the dosing device included with the medicine instead of a kitchen spoon.
 Never give your child an adult drug.